ministryofjustice/justice-gov-uk/user-docs/block-editor.md

 ---

+## Definition lists

+The definition list block is used to create a list of terms and their definitions.

+This is the ideal block to make a user and SEO friendly glossary of terms.

+To use this block follow these steps:

+- Create a Definition List block.
+- Click the + icon to add a Definition Term block - this is the term that will be defined.
+- Click the + icon to add a Definition Description block - this is the definition of the term.
+- Repeat the above steps to add more terms and definitions.

+---

+## Inline menu - child pages

+This block is used to insert a menu that will display child pages of the current page.

+It's currently only used on the 'Help' page.

+---

+## Search - child pages

+This block is used to insert a search bar that will search child pages of the current page.

+It's currently only used on the 'Civil Procedure Rules' page.

+---

+## To the top

+This block is used to create a link that will take the user back to the top of the page.
+As it may be added many times in a single page it's useful to remember the shortcut to add it.

+Press enter, then type `/` and then type `top` and press enter.

+---

+## Links and Jump Links

+### Creating a link

+To add links to content, follow these steps:

+- Highlight the text you want to link from.
+- Click the Link icon in the toolbar.
+- In the URL field, enter the URL you want to link to.
+  - This can be an external URL like `https://www.gov.uk/search/news-and-communications`
+  - Or, an internal URL like `/courts/procedure-rules/civil`
+  - Or, a jump link target like `#my-anchor`

+### Creating a jump link target

+Jump links can be used to link to a specific part of a page.
+This can be done one of 2 ways.

+If you're editing a block, you can jump to the block by following these steps:

+- On the right hand side of the editor, click the Advanced tab.
+- In the HTML anchor field, enter the anchor name.
+- This should be a unique name that describes the content, e.g. `my-block-anchor`.
+- You can now create a link by following the steps in `Creating a link` and using the anchor name as the URL, e.g. `#my-block-anchor`

+If the block doesn't have the HTML Anchor field, or, you want to jump to the middle of a block, follow these steps:

+- Write a space character where you want the anchor to be.
+- Highlight the space character.
+- Click the down arrow towards the right of the toolbar.
+- Select 'Anchor' from the dropdown menu.
+- In the Anchor field, enter the anchor name.
+- This should be a unique name that describes the content, e.g. `my-inline-anchor`.
+- You can now create a link by following the steps in `Creating a link` and using the anchor name as the URL, e.g. `#my-inline-anchor`

+---

 ## Q & A

 Q: How do I change block types. e.g. from a list block to a paragraph(s) block?